rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

   a PR to the stable branch with the generated changes.
 * [ ] Get the PR reviewed, make sure CI is green, and merge it.
 * [ ] Pull the updated stable branch, wait for CI to complete on it and get excited.
-* [ ] Run `bin/rake release` from the updated stable branch, tweet, blog, let people know about the prerelease!
+* [ ] Run `bin/rake release` from the `bundler/` directory updated stable
+  branch, tweet, blog, let people know about the prerelease!
 * [ ] Wait a **minimum of 7 days**
 * [ ] If significant problems are found, increment the prerelease (i.e. 2.2.pre.2)
   and repeat, but treating `.pre.2` as a _patch release_.
 In general, once a stable